AhmadThePreacher/dailylunch/readme.md

     -   Add a new JSON object to the list with the following keys:
         -   `name`: The name of the restaurant (e.g., `"My Favorite Cafe (10 min)"`).
         -   `url`: The direct URL to the restaurant's lunch menu page.
-        -   `parser`: A string containing a Python expression for `BeautifulSoup` to find the HTML element that contains the full week's menu.
-For example: `"soup.find('div', class_='menu-container')"`.
+        -   `xpath`: A string containing an XPath expression to find the HTML element that contains the menu.
+For example: `"//div[contains(@class, 'menu-container')]"`.
 3.  **Test your changes** by running `python app/site/scrape.py` and checking the output in `scraped_menus.json`.
     -   If the standard day-parsing logic in `scrape.py` doesn't work for your new restaurant, you may need to add custom handling logic within the main loop of the script.
 4.  **Commit your changes and create a Pull Request.**